Home/Most Repeated MCQs/Biology

 Which Biology topics repeat the most?

 The heaviest repeat clusters are Coordination & Control, Support & Movement, and Cell Structure & Function.
-Top individual repeats include 'muscles attached to bones → voluntary and striated' (13 times) and 'cell death due to tissue damage → necrosis' (11 times).
+Top individual repeats include 'muscles attached to bones → voluntary and striated' (5 different years) and 'cell death due to tissue damage → necrosis' (4 different years).

 Is memorising repeated MCQs enough to pass MDCAT Biology?